 If you wish to apply for credit then it is highly recommended that this is done at the time of application for admission.

-HELI is a registered Higher Education Provider under the Tertiary Education Quality and Standards Act 2011 and the Master of eLearning is accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
+HELI is a registered Institute of Higher Education under the Tertiary Education Quality and Standards Act 2011 and the Master of eLearning is accredited by the Tertiary Education Quality and Standards Agency (TEQSA).

 The Master of eLearning is recognised in the Australian Qualifications Framework